 - Pit the cherries by slicing them in half and removing their stone.
-Toss with 1 tbsp of kirsch and 1 tsp of raw sugar, then set aside.
+Toss with 1 tablespoon of kirsch and 1 teaspoon of raw sugar, then set aside.
 Give them a stir every now and then while you're getting everything else ready.

 - Make the cheesecake filling by blending everything except the coconut oil until smooth.
 Adjust flavour with a little more kirsch if desired.
 Then pour the coconut oil in while the blender is running, and blend until combined.